Department of Earth and Environmental Sciences

 Fresno Gem and Mineral Society

-Grants of approximately $500 for research projects based on proposal quality.
+FGMS awards both scholarships and grants.
+Awards for each are about $500 and awarded competitively.
 Usually these are due in early spring, e.g. March 1.
 Here is a list of recent recipients: http://fresnostate.edu/csm/ees/fgms-scholarship.html

 Geological Society of America

 Travel and research grants worth several hundred to several thousand dollars.
 Deadlines vary with conference travel grants usually due months before the conference and research grants usually due around January 1. http://www.geosociety.org/GSA/Education_Careers/Grants_Scholarships/GSA/grants/home.aspx

 Usually $1000 with application due in early December for work near northern California. http://www.ncgeolsoc.org/

 A LARGE number of internships are available in the local area, with:

 - The California Department of Toxic Substances Control

 - The California State Water Resources Control Board

 - The USDA Forest Service